botsocket/jade/Documentation.md

 -   `subject`: The subject of the condition.
 Can be a reference or a string.
 -   `options`: Options where:
     -   `is`: A literal or a schema that is matched against the resolved subject.
-Omitting the option is equivalent to `Lyra.any().invalid(null, 0, '', NaN)` (disallowing falsy values).
+Omitting the option is equivalent to `Jade.any().invalid(null, 0, '', NaN)` (disallowing falsy values).
     -   `not`: The opposite of `is`.
 If `is` is provided, this key is forbidden and vice versa.
     -   `then`: The schema to apply if the condition matches.
     -   `otherwise`: The schema to apply if the condition fails to match.
 If `then` is not provided, this key is required and vice versa.